Academic Process for

 Doctoral advisors must be members of the doctoral faculty.
 To determine whether a faculty member has doctoral faculty status, refer to the list of faculty in each academic program in the University catalog.
 Students can change advisors during their doctoral program.
 Before registering for each semester or session, the student consults the advisor concerning a program of courses.

 If an advisor is unable or unwilling to continue to serve as a student’s advisor, the academic program, led by the director of graduate studies, will make every effort to ensure a replacement is found.
 An advisor who retires or leaves MU may continue to serve as a student’s advisor, unless a written academic program policy prohibits such an arrangement.

 All members of the doctoral program committee participate actively in the activities of the doctoral student at all the stages of the student’s career at MU, except the qualifying examination or process.

-The doctoral program committee is composed of a minimum of four members of MU graduate faculty.
-The committee must include at least three members from the student’s academic department or interdisciplinary degree program and one outside member from a different academic department or interdisciplinary degree program at MU.
-Outside members play an important role on dissertation committees.
-This role may include ensuring procedural fairness and objectivity, maintaining appropriate standards for scholarly work, offering interdisciplinary perspectives and complementary expertise.
+The doctoral program committee is composed of a minimum of four members of MU graduate faculty.* Three members must come from the student’s academic department or interdisciplinary degree program.
+The fourth may come from either a different academic department/interdisciplinary degree program at MU or from within the student’s home unit.
+Every department and interdisciplinary program must have a formal documented policy that establishes whether the fourth member is required to be from outside the student’s department or program.
+The fourth member’s role includes ensuring procedural fairness and objectivity, maintaining appropriate standards for scholarly work, offering interdisciplinary perspectives and complementary expertise.
+As such, having a fourth member from outside the department or program is an important consideration.
 At least two of the doctoral committee members, including the student’s advisor, must be MU doctoral faculty.

 To determine whether a faculty member has graduate or doctoral faculty status, refer to the list of faculty in each academic department or interdisciplinary degree program in the University catalog.